-In the News this week: A boy murdered a girl because they broke up with him.
+In the News this week: A boy murdered a girl because she broke up with him.
 Then he died from a gunshot wound.
 While we're pointing fingers at his father for owning the gun, or the mental health industry for not seeing whatever they didn't see, or the gun lobby for being the gun lobby,...
 Continue Reading →

 It is with great pleasure that I announce the acquisition of my somewhat romantic paranormal novel, "Waking Anastasia", by Tyche Books of Calgary, for release in 2016.